sdparekh/zUMIs/README.md

 ## Loom output
 The loom format is increasing in popularity and compatible with downstream analysis using python out of the box.
 We provide a script to convert zUMIs output into loom file automatically based on the [loomR package from the Satija lab](https://satijalab.org/loomR/loomR_tutorial.html).
-Please make sure you have loomR installed.
-To convert zUMIs output to loom, simply run `Rscript rds2loom.R myRun.yaml`.
+Please make sure you have loomR installed. zUMIs will try to automatically do this, otherwise convert zUMIs output to loom by simply running `Rscript rds2loom.R myRun.yaml`.

 ## Changelog
+19 Feb 2020: [zUMIs2.7.0 released](https://github.com/sdparekh/zUMIs/releases/tag/2.7.0): Simplify installation greatly by a cond-pack of miniconda with all dependencies.
+The conda environment is used with `zUMIs-master.sh -c`, with the old behavior staying as the default.

 13 Feb 2020: zUMIs2.6.3: Faster demultiplexing using python/pysam.
 Made forking of UMI collapse worker threads more robust.

 06 Feb 2020: zUMIs2.6.2: Changes to the hamming distance UMI collapse to avoid overcollapsing of highly expressed genes.